Projective flatness over klt spaces and uniformisation of varieties with nef anti-canonical divisor: Proofs of the main results

 Assume that $X$ satisfies the assumptions in \ref{il:s1} and choose a Galois, maximally quasi-étale cover $γ : Y → X$ is, as provided by \cite[Thm.~1.5]{GKP13}.
 Items~\ref{il:t1}--\ref{il:t3} guarantee that $Y$ reproduces the Assumptions~\ref{il:s1}.
 Replacing $X$ by $Y$, we may (and will) therefore assume from now on that $X$ itself is maximally quasi-étale.
 With these additional assumptions, we aim to show that $X$ is isomorphic to $ℙ^n$ or to an Abelian variety, from which the main claim follows.

-As $ℰ_X$ is $H$-semistable and equality holds in \eqref{eq:MY_arbitrary_H}, Theorem~\ref{thm:pflatnessCriterion} (``Criterion for projective flatness'') implies that $ℰ_X|_{X_{\reg}}$ is projectively flat.
+As $ℰ_X$ is $H$-semistable and equality holds in \eqref{eq:MY_arbitrary_H}, Proposition~\ref{prop:pflatnessCriterion} (``Criterion for projective flatness'') implies that $ℰ_X|_{X_{\reg}}$ is projectively flat.
 As a consequence, we may apply Corollary~\ref{cor:3-9} and find that $\sEnd(ℰ_X)$ is locally free and flat.
-By its construction as a locally splittable extension, $ℰ_X$ locally contains $𝒯_X$ as a direct summand, which is therefore also locally free.
+By construction of $ℰ_X$ as a locally splittable extension, we can then locally write

+In particular, we find that the locally free sheaf $\sEnd(ℰ_X)$ locally contains $𝒯_X$ as a direct summand, which is therefore also locally free.
 The positive solution of the Lipman-Zariski conjecture for klt spaces, \cite[Thm.~6.1]{GKKP11} or \cite[Thm.~3.8]{Druel13a}, then already implies that $X$ is smooth.

 There is more that we can say.
 Assumptions \ref{il:s1} also imply that the $ℚ$-twisted bundle\footnote{see \cite[Sect.~6.2]{Laz04-II} for the notation used here}